 When’s the last time you made a promise?

-When we make promises, we’re basically giving the message that we’ll do what we say.
+When we make promises, we’re giving the message that we’ll do what we say.

-In today’s story, a princess makes a promise.
-But when she tries keeping that promise, she’s thrown for a real loop!
+In this favorite tale from Circle Round Season 2, we meet a princess who makes an important promise.
+But when she tries to keep that promise, she’s thrown for a real loop!

 ADULTS!
 PRINT THIS so everyone can color while listening.
-We’re also keeping an album so share your picture on Facebook, Twitter, Instagram or Pinterest, and tag it with #CircleRound.
+We’re also keeping an album so share your picture on Facebook, Twitter, Instagram, and tag it with #CircleRound.
 We'd love to see it!
 To access all the coloring pages for past episodes click HERE.
 Our resident artist is Sabina Hahn and you can learn more about her HERE.